algobulls/algobulls_help_site/docs/member/python-build.md

 **How to view the Results?**

-Switch to the Results tab after you run your strategy.
-Ensure that you have saved your strategy before switching tabs, as you may lose unsaved changes.
+Once you start the strategy, it may take a while for it to complete the execution.
+You can Switch to the Results tab after you run your strategy.
+Even if the strategy execution is not complete, you will still see intermediate results.

-Premium developer plans users will be able to view the strategy analytics values & graphs while the free developer plan users can view the analytics value only in the Results section.
+Only Premium developer plans users will be able to view the strategy analytics values & graphs.

+## 5. How to view Analytics?

-**Statistics:** In the statistics section you can view a strategy’s Stats, P&L (INR), P&L%, ROI (INR) and ROI %
+**Statistics:** In the statistics section, you can view a strategy’s Stats & various other metrics in the form of graphs like P&L and ROI.

 **i.
-Stats -** In this section you can see the **hit ratio, number of trades, average trades per day**.
+Stats:** In this section you can see the **hit ratio, number of trades, average trades per day**.

 ![pythonbuild](imgs/python_build_stats.png)

 **ii.
-P&L (INR) -** The cumulative backtesting P&L.
+P&L (INR):**  The trade by trade P&L in INR.

 ![pythonbuild](imgs/python_build_pnl_2.png)

 **iii.
-P&L % -** The cumulative backtesting P&L percentage.
+P&L %:** The trade by trade P&L in percentage form.

 ![pythonbuild](imgs/python_build_pnl_percent.png)

 **iv.
-ROI (INR) -** Cumulative P&L absolute value divided by minimum capital required, ROI indicates a simulated yet accurate representation of return on capital employed.
+ROI (INR):** Cumulative P&L of all the trades.

 ![pythonbuild](imgs/python_build_roi_inr.png)

 **v.
-ROI% -** You will be able to view the ROI in percentage here.
+ROI%:** You will be able to view the ROI in percentage here.

 ![pythonbuild](imgs/python_build_roi_percent.png)